nicolaimainiero/docker-debian-sftp/README.md

 # Can I customise it for my needs?
 Of course, if you want to change something, for example in *sshd_config*, do it and then build the image yourself.
 In directory *build_it_yourself* you have everything needed to customise and build the image. <br/>
 To build the image, execute command: `docker build -t *name of your image* .` while you're inside *build_it_yourself* directory.

-# Does it even work?
-Yes, it does.
-You can check it on my demo, visit: https://files.cimlah.art and select *PUBLIC* tab.